Cushitic languages: Overview

-These classifications have not been without contention.
+This classification has not been without contention.
 For example, it has been argued that Southern Cushitic belongs in the Eastern branch, with its divergence explained by contact with Hadza- and Sandawe-like languages.
 Hetzron (1980) and Fleming (post-1981) exclude Beja altogether, though this is rejected by other linguists.
 Some of the classifications that have been proposed over the years are summarized here:

 For debate on the placement of the Cushitic branch within Afroasiatic, see Afroasiatic languages.

 Beja

 Beja constitutes the only member of the Northern Cushitic subgroup.
 As such, Beja contains a number of linguistic innovations that are unique to it, as is also the situation with the other subgroups of Cushitic (e.g. idiosyncratic features in Agaw or Central Cushitic).
 Hetzron (1980) argues that Beja therefore may comprise an independent branch of the Afroasiatic family.
 However, this suggestion has been rejected by most other scholars.
 The characteristics of Beja that differ from those of other Cushitic languages are instead generally acknowledged as normal branch variation.

-Didier Morin (2001) assigned Beja to Lowland Cushitic on the grounds that the language shared lexical and phonological features with the Afar and Saho idioms, and also because the languages were historically spoken in adjacent speech areas.
+Didier Morin (2001) assigned Beja to Lowland East Cushitic on the grounds that the language shared lexical and phonological features with the Afar and Saho idioms, and also because the languages were historically spoken in adjacent speech areas.
 However, among linguists specializing in the Cushitic languages, the standard classification of Beja as North Cushitic is accepted.

+Blemmyan, an early form of Beja – mostly attested through onomastic evidence, but also directly by a small text on an ostracon from Saqqara – was spoken by the Blemmyes, an ancient people of Lower Nubia that appears in the Egyptian historical records from the 6th century BCE onwards.
+It is also likely that the Medjay spoke a language that was ancestral to Beja.

+Omotic

+Cushitic was formerly seen as also including most or all of the Omotic languages.
+An early view by Enrico Cerulli proposed a "Sidama" subgroup comprising most of the Omotic languages and the Sidamic group of Highland East Cushitic.
+Mario Martino Moreno in 1940 divided Cerulli's Sidama, uniting the Sidamic proper and the Lowland Cushitic languages as East Cushitic, the remainder as West Cushitic or ta/ne Cushitic.
+The Aroid languages were not considered Cushitic by either scholar (thought by Cerulli to be instead Nilotic); they were added to West Cushitic by Joseph Greenberg in 1963.
+Further work in the 1960s soon led to the putative West Cushitic being seen as typologically divergent and renamed as "Omotic".

+Today the inclusion of Omotic as a part of Cushitic has been abandoned.
+Omotic is most often seen as an independent branch of Afroasiatic, primarily due to the work of Harold C. Fleming (1974) and Lionel Bender (1975); some linguists like Paul Newman (1980) challenge Omotic's classification within the Afroasiatic family itself.